-Photo 2 - Looking south at the slide scarp that has extended into the SB shoulder to within 0.3 m of the white line beyond the south end of the upper pile wall at Site 3.
+Photo 2 - Looking north at the slide scarp that has extended into the SB shoulder to within 0.25 m of the white line beyond the south end of the upper pile wall at Site 3.

-Photo 3 - Looking north at the toe of the slide that pushed debris against and around the arch culvert outlet headwall at Site 3.
-Note the cut trees on the south side of the arch culvert.
+Photo 3 - Looking northeast at the slide that pushed debris against and around the arch culvert outlet headwall at Site 3.
+Note the cut trees growing again on the south side of the arch culvert.